casper-network/ceps/text/0039-local-keys.md

 fn list_local(uref) -> Vec<Vec<u8>>;
 ```

-Lists all key values under a URef.
+This function lists all keys under a Key::Local referenced by "URef."
+Internally it reads all the keys from the secondary index and returns them to the caller.

 ## Drawbacks